HenryWinters/full-stack-open-2021/README.md

 ### Anecdotes App

 App built with React and Redux to practice managing state with Redux.
-User can add and vote on their favorite anecdotes.
+Users can add and vote on their favorite anecdotes.
 Anecdotes automatically sort by most votes.

 [Repo link](https://github.com/HenryWinters/full-stack-open-2021/tree/main/part6/redux-anecdotes)